-Join Peggy Fisher for an in-depth discussion in this video Challenge: Practice with sets, part of Foundations of Programming: Discrete Mathematics.
+Join Peggy Fisher for an in-depth discussion in this video Challenge: Practice with sets, part of Programming Foundations: Discrete Mathematics.

 (slicing cymbal burst)…- [Voiceover] OK, are you ready for your first challenge?…In this challenge, I have created a worksheet…that has examples from all the topics in this chapter.…The worksheet includes Set Notation and Operations,…Creating Powersets, Sequences and Summations,…and Recursion.…In the reference folder, there's a document…listing all the Set Identities needed for the challenge.…